firedancer-io/firedancer/contrib/container-build/README.md

 Just run `./buildit.sh` to build with default options

-Supports options for choosing a tag|release|branch and machine type.
+Supports options for choosing a tag|release|branch, platform, and machine type.
 See `./buildit.sh --help` for usage.